vedant2399/vedant2399.github.io/Homework-6.md

 <p>The data was grouped by the `Agency Name` column, and the total square footage was summed for each agency to provide an aggregated view of the data.
 This transformation was done to summarize building sizes managed by each agency.</p>

 ### Overlap with Homework #5
-<p>In Homework #5, a similar analysis was done using a different visualization tool, but this visualization in Altair has been enhanced with sorting and a distinct color scheme for better clarity.
-Changes were made to the design, sorting order, and color scale compared to Homework #5.</p>
+<p>In Homework #5, a different dataset was used.
+In this Homewrok, changes were made to the dataset, analysis alongwith design, sorting order, and color scale as well.</p>

 <iframe src="bar_chart.html" width="800" height="600"></iframe>